citiususc/BigBWA/README.md

 	hdfs dfs -copyToLocal ExitERR000589/part-r-00000 ./
 	cd ..

-if we didn't use a reducer, the output will be splited in pieces.
+If we didn't use a reducer, the output will be splited in pieces.
 If we want to put it together we can use one of our Python utils or use samtools merge:

 	mkdir Exit
 	cd Exit